Catholic schools remain accessible by offering a wide range of tuition assistance options.

 The process of obtaining financial support starts at the school.
-Thus, between January and March 1, parents who are new to the system need to focus on identifying, applying to, being accepted at and registering their child in a Catholic elementary school.
+Thus, parents who are new to the system need to focus on identifying, applying to, being accepted at and registering their child in a Catholic elementary school.
 During the process of registration, please request a Private School Aid Service (PSAS) form or information about completing the form online from the school of your choice, so that you are eligible for any of the possible sources of tuition assistance identified above.
-The PSAS form is due March 16, 2015.
+The PSAS form is due Tuesday, March 15, 2016.
 It must be filled out in order to receive any form of tuition assistance.

 Parents need only to fill out one form for all children, even if some children are attending different Catholic schools (for example, one child in elementary and one in high school).